Eschatologue/CM_wiki/docs/option/feat/feat-general/phb24.md

 Increase your Strength, Dexterity, or Constitution score by 1, to a maximum of 20.

 **Climb Speed**
-You gain a Climb Speed equal to your :rsc-speed: Speed.
+You gain a Climb Speed equal to your :rsc-spd: Speed.

 **Hop Up**
 When you are Prone, you can right yourself with only 5 feet of movement.